sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-sqmapiceipenabled.md

 # CEIPEnabled

-`CEIPEnabled` indicates whether the Windows® Customer Experience Improvement Program (CEIP) is enabled.
+`CEIPEnabled` indicates whether the Windows Customer Experience Improvement Program (CEIP) is enabled.

 If the Microsoft-Windows-SQMAPI component is enabled, it collects and sends data to Microsoft® about Windows usage.
 Participation in this program is voluntary, and the results are recorded to implement improvements for future releases.